Welcome to our page on Reading.

 This should include a range of fiction, non-fiction and poetry and should reflect the children’s ability to decode and comprehend the text.

 When children come into Reception, they begin with lilac books which have no text.
 The children are encouraged to enjoy the pictures and, with the help of their grown ups, make a story with them.
 As children start Phase 1 and then in the early stages of Phase 2, they take home a range of pink non-decodable texts.
-These have repeating patterns and rely heavily on the pictures.
+These have repeating patterns, feature lots of the 'tricky' words and rely heavily on the pictures.
 Children can share these with their parents.

 Once children have started the first few weeks of Phase 2 they begin to read phonically decodable books.
 Throughout the rest of the year, and into Year 1, they read books which are closely matched to the Phase they are on in their Phonics learning.
 We use a range of phonic schemes and also Pocket Rockets for short phonics based texts which children take home after learning those sounds.